alonzo3569/ROS_Tutorial/Ch5 ROS Bag & OOP/README.md

 ## Work With Multiple Catkin Workspaces

 * __Note :__
-Only the last setup.bash in ~/.bashrc will be sourced.
+Only the last setup.bash in ~/.bashrc will be implemented.
-Thus, source manually to overwrite enc params or modify bashrc.
+Thus, source manually to overwrite env params or modify bashrc.